Etoricoxib (pronounced ee-TOR-ee-cox-ib)

 120 mg tablet - pale green, apple-shaped biconvex film coated tablet with 204 marked on one side and ARCOXIA 120 on the other.

-Available in packs of 2 tablets (sample pack only not for sale), 5 tablets*, and 10 tablets.#
+Available in packs of 2 tablets (starter pack), 5 tablets*, and 10 tablets.

 *Presentation not currently marketed in Australia.